Professional landscaping contractor performing a walkthrough with a homeowner in Lexington, KY

 The biggest factors that change landscaping cost in Lexington

-• Mulch type and how much finish work is required
+Mulch type and finish

 PROOF